 Of course, MSPs aren’t all about optimization; they are also key for smaller businesses to utilize when it’s time for them to scale.
 Tasks such as routine tracking and maintenance that are typically abandoned by an internal IT person or team can be easily picked up and made better by the MSP.
 In this way, MSPs are a solution for organizations seeking to relieve their internal staff of regular network operations maintenance, daily operations, and even help-desk tasks.

-When you outsource your IT tasks to an MSP, you never again need to be distracted by constantly having to train new individuals on the ins and outs of your in-house computing system.
+When you outsource your IT tasks to remote IT service providers, you never again need to be distracted by constantly having to train new individuals on the ins and outs of your in-house computing system.
 This can be cumbersome and difficult to manage if you plan to keep your business consistent and on track with continually evolving technology, support, and productivity demands.

 Does Turnover Play a Factor in Choosing an MSP?